combinatrix-ai/PromptTrail/CONTRIBUTING.md

 - Please build documentation if you change the public interface. (sphinx)
   - `rye run doc`

+Note: You can run all of these commands at once by `rye run all`.

 ## License

 - This project is currently licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).